leezer3/OpenBVE/Readme.md

 ### Packages

 openBVE now supports the installation of 'package files' , which are intended as a replacement for the now defunct managed content.
-These are described fully [here] (http://openbve-project.net/packages/).
+These are described fully [here](http://openbve-project.net/packages/).

 ### Notes